 More information about the Oxygen Therapy and specific conditions can be downloaded here.

 How do I access Oxygen Therapy at the centre?

 Just give the centre a call to arrange a face to face pre-treatment assessment with our Support Manager.
 Details of your condition and any prescribed medication will be taken; this will be passed to our medical advisor who will decide on an appropriate treatment protocol.
 During the assessment you will be given a form to take to your GP, once your GP has signed the appropriate form the treatment can commence.
 A full explanation of how to use the Oxygen Therapy chamber will be given at the assessment.

 Sessions can be booked individually or in blocks of up to 20 sessions.
 Block bookings paid for in advance attract a discounted rate.

-All money raised from HBO treatments goes towards the running costs of Kent MS Therapy Centre.
+All money raised from Oxygen Therapy treatments goes towards the running costs of Kent MS Therapy Centre.

 |No. Sessions||Total Cost*||Cost per Session|

 * Discounted rates are only available on block bookings.

 How many treatments will I need?